AgustinMusanti/SQLchallenge-1/README.md

 - **Database Setup**: The `challengedatabase.sql` file contains the schema and data needed to set up the database.
 Import this file into your MySQL environment to begin.
 - **Challenges and Solutions**: Each challenge is described in the `challenge&solutions.sql` file, along with my corresponding SQL solutions.
 This file contains both the challenge descriptions and their solutions.
 - **MySQL Version**: This challenge is developed and tested using MySQL.
-Ensure you
+Ensure you environment is compatible with the provided SQL scripts.